The Clothing Bank Program

 Why it works.

 Fundraising is a costly business for organizations.
 It costs money and time to raise money, and requires the co-ordination of a team to come up with a plan and execute it.
 100% of the money raised by TCTR from its clothing collection bins can be spent on programs.
 TCTR specializes in the collection and recycling of textiles and generates substantial amounts of funding on an ongoing basis and at no cost for charitable organisations, so that the charitable organisations can concentrate on what they do best.
 This is a programme with no end date.
 Time and energy spent on sourcing new streams of revenue are freed up so organizations can get on with helping the community.

-Currently 20 charitable organizations benefit from TCTR clothing collection banks,
+( letters from some of our partners).
 If you would like to join us, send us an email.

 Who it benefits.